The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

 It is not illegal to use the drug checking services that are part of this trial.

-NSW Health and NSW Police will work together to ensure that patrons can access the drug checking service without concern.
+NSW Health and NSW Police are working together to ensure that patrons can access the drug checking service without concern.

-The trial will operate alongside other harm reduction and medical services at the participating festivals.
+The trial will operate alongside other harm reduction and medical services at the selected festivals.